 Bromölla Municipality, Municipal administration center in eastern Skåne, Sweden

-Scientists uncovered remains of an ancient marine reptile at one location, a remarkable discovery for this part of Sweden.
-Finding these fossils helps researchers understand what this land looked like millions of years ago.
+Remains of an ancient marine reptile were found at one location in the municipality, a rare discovery for this part of Sweden.
+This fossil shows that the land here was once covered by a sea millions of years ago.

 The community of curious travelers